 If necessary turn on "Assigned Serial Ports" in VDCP Options - this will force VDCP to control the channel corresponding to the serial port it is connected to regardless of the channel ID in the control messages.
+This allows flexible assignment in control systems that limit choices of channel IDs, and also (with some systems) can reduce the possibility that, if the server is disconnected for any reason, the controller might have to be reset to resume communication.

-Figure 34 - Serial Port Configuration Screen
+Figure 39 - Serial Port Configuration Screen